wvanderp/notes/Pubquiz topics.md

 # Pubquiz topics

 Ai cover music rounds
-there are a lot of tiktoks whre the singer of a song is replaced with an other singer. points for the original sing the song and the ai singer
+there are a lot of tiktoks where the singer of a song is replaced with an other singer. points for the original sing the song and the ai singer